Genez-io/techsylvania_workshop/wiki.md

 ## Objectives

 At the end of this tutorial you will be able to:
- - Create a prompt as a proffesional
+ - Create a prompt as a professional
  - Integrate OpenAI programmatically using the OpenAI SDK
  - Avoid classic mistakes of prompt engineering
  - Deploy a full stack application on genezio